ecalvadi/c99-examples/README.md

 This repository are divided in Chapters (`chxx`), the chapters are:

-ch01 - Gettin Started
+Ch01 - Gettin Started

-ch02 - Introducction
+Ch02 - Introducction

 Ch03 - Data

+Ch04 - Strings and Input/Output

 ... more soon.